-There are a lot of online social networking sites popping up on the internet.
+There are a lot of online social networking sites popping up on the Internet.
 It can get confusing, especially if you try to master them all.
 If you find it overwhelming, find one or two sites and focus on putting them to optimal use.
-Dan Schawbel of Mashable says, "Most job candidates don't optimize their profile, cultivate their network, join and participate in groups, use applications and exchange endorsements.
+Dan Schawbel of Mashable.com says, "Most job seekers don't optimize their profile, cultivate their network, join and participate in groups, use applications, and exchange endorsements.
 That is basically everything you should be doing in a nutshell."

-Disclaimer: Although becoming transparent to employers can work for you, it can also work against you.
+Disclaimer: Although becoming transparent to employers can work for you, it can also work against employers can work for you, it can also work against you.
 Don't reveal too much about yourself.
-TMI (Too Much Information) can turn employers away.
+TMI (too much information) can turn employers away.